artemiscloud/activemq-artemis-self-provisioning-plugin/README.md

 This will run the OpenShift console in a container connected to the cluster you've logged into.
 The plugin HTTP server runs on port 9001 with CORS enabled.
 Navigate to <http://localhost:9000> to see the running plugin.

+If you want the console to run in `https` mode, run:

+`yarn run start-console-tls`

+This command will run the console in `https` mode on port 9442.
+The console url is <https://localhost:9442>

+Note: Running console in `https` mode requires the plugin running in `https` mode too.

+The console in https mode requires a private key and a server certificate that are generated with openssl command.
+They are located under `console-cert` directory.
+The domain.key is the private key and domain.crt is the server certificate.
+Please read the `console-cert/readme` for instructions on how they are generated.

+To run the console in https mode, you need to mount the private key and server cert to the docker container and pass the locations to the console using BRIDGE_TLS_CERT_FILE and BRIDGE_TLS_KEY_FILE environment variables respectively.
+Please see the `start-console-tls.sh` for details.

 ## Docker image